lovetwice1012/discord-nitro-generator/README.md

 ### Changelog

-General life clarity improments in all files + new issues thread
+General life clarity improvements in all files + new issues thread

 Added option to autostop the program after finding a working code